Fukuoka: Hakata Dontaku

 (博多どんたく, Hakata Dontaku) is held in Fukuoka City on May 3 and 4.
 Boasting over 800 years of history, Dontaku is attended by more than 2 million people, making it the festival with the highest attendance during Japan's Golden Week holidays.
 During the festival, stages are erected throughout downtown for traditional performances and a parade of floats is held.
 The full name is Hakata Dontaku Minato Matsuri.

 The festival was stopped for seven years during the Meiji era.
 Since it was restarted in the 12th year of the Meiji era it has been known as Hakata Dontaku.

 Music

 Notable musical names in J-pop include Ayumi Hamasaki (allegedly Japan's richest woman), hugely popular singer-songwriter duo Chage & Aska, singer-songwriter Eri Nobuchika, Misia, and Yui.
 During the 1970s, local musicians prided themselves on their origins and dubbed their sound, Mentai Rock.

 Morning Musume 6th generation member Reina Tanaka was also born here in 1989 along with 9th generation member Erina Ikuta in 1997.

 Dominican songwriter and singer Juan Luis Guerra pays homage to the city in his bachata song Bachata en Fukuoka (2010).

-HKT 48 have their own Theater at Nishitetsu Hall.
+HKT48 have their own Theater at Nishitetsu Hall.

 Ezaki Hikaru of the k-pop group Kep1er was born in Fukuoka.

 Rock band Number Girl is from Fukuoka, often stating "福岡市博多区からやって参りました、NUMBER GIRLです" between live performances of songs, which translates to "From Fukuoka City, Hakata Ward, we are Number Girl".
 All members except for Mukai Shutoku are from Fukuoka Prefecture.